rasa/php4_installer/README.md

 # php4_installer

-php4_installer lets you download and install PHP 4, the PECL extensions, the PHP Manual (English) in Windows Help (CHM) Format, and the Zend Optimizer, which are available at http://www.php.net, and http://zend.com.
+php4_installer download and installs PHP 4, the PECL extensions, the PHP Manual (English) in Windows Help (CHM) Format, and the Zend Optimizer, which are available at http://www.php.net, and http://zend.com.